Page last updated: 2 June 2025

 Economic Impact – Miami Tourism Statistics

-- Tourism generated 9% of Miami-Dade County’s total GDP representing nearly $30 billion in overall economic impact and over $19 billion in gross domestic product.
+- In 2024, tourism generated 9% of Miami-Dade County’s total GDP, contributing to an overall economic impact of $31.1 billion and a direct contribution of more than $19 billion to the county’s gross domestic product.

-- Tax revenue from visitors totalled $4.98 billion, saving the average household $2,233 a year and individual residents $786.
+- Tax revenue from visitors reached $5.2 billion, saving the average Miami-Dade household $2,238 annually and individual residents $787 through state and local taxes.

 Top Attractions in Miami